-- Patient presentation
+- Patient Presentation

 - History

 - Differential Diagnosis

 - Examination

 - Investigations

 - Discussion

 - Treatment

-- Final outcome
+- Final Outcome

 - References

 - Evaluation Questions & answers

-- MCQ

-Patient presentation
+Patient Presentation

-Four weeks after starting ARVs an 11 month old baby presented with a one-week history of a right axillary swelling which was found to be 2.5cm in diameter, hard, tender and non-fluctuant.
-Six days later the mass had enlarged to a size of approximately 4x3cm.
+On 18th July 2006, 6 weeks after introduction of ARVs, an 11 month old baby presented with a one-week history of a right axillary swelling, 2.5cm in diameter noted to be indurated, hard, tender and without fluctuation.
+By 24th July 2006, the right axillary mass had rapidly enlarged to a size of approximately 4x3cm.